taocpp/json/README.md

 In internal tests we achieve a 100% score in the [Native JSON Benchmark](https://github.com/miloyip/nativejson-benchmark) conformance tests.

-In a nutshell, that what is implemented works, but details of the API might still change.
+In a nutshell, that what is implemented works, but the API might still change before the 1.0 release.

 ## Documentation